Meet the high school sport that builds robots — and the next generation of engineers

 Lara Fernando is a senior leader on Team 971 Spartan Robotics at Mountain View High School, in Mountain View, Calif. — a few miles from the Space Cookies.
 Two years ago, she was hired as a paid intern at agricultural technology startup FarmX.
 "I was the youngest person in the building, 15 years old, and the first woman there.
 From robotics I already had the skills to be there with the college engineering majors — soldering circuit boards, assembling sensors, running 3D printers."

 Besides providing capable personnel, high school FIRST teams may also contribute tech back to the industry, from debugging open source code to coming up with innovative rapid prototyping approaches.
-At a higher level, engineers who mentor Spartan Robotics say John Deere's weed-killing agribots now use an AI framework originally created for the team's 2017 robot to climb ropes and fire Wiffle Balls.
+At a higher level, engineers who mentor Spartan Robotics say John Deere's weed-killing agribots now use a middleware framework originally created for the team's 2017 robot to climb ropes and fire Wiffle Balls.

 As impressive as these contributions may be, gritty problem-solving is a far more central element of the FIRST ethos.
 Anika Zhou, 16, quit basketball to make more time for design and mechanical work with the Space Cookies.
 She thinks what sets the robotics team apart from school is, "They let us make mistakes."